Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-08-alternatives.md

 She retrieved a few cosmetic essentials from her travelling case and soon a bath bomb was crackling and hissing in the water, and filling her nostrils with the scents of grapefruit and bergamot.

-"*...upshot is that when you travel through one of these things, the intervening space doesn't matter. you just go from A to Z without passing through B, C, D and so on along the way!*"
+"*...upshot is that when you travel through one of these things, the intervening space doesn't matter.
+You just go from A to Z without passing through B, C, D and so on along the way!*"

 "*So the barrier doesn't matter to this thing.*"